forbesmyester/pipeawesome2/README.md

 For more information please see [**Components > Drain**](#drain).

+<sub>**NOTE**: If writing to a queueing solution such as RabbitMQ or AWS SQS you could use a Launch instead.</sub>

 ### Having a Go

+Let's let the player take their turn.

 The following configuration includes new code, but the configuration adds no concepts that you've not already seen: